joyent/conch-api/docs/modules/Conch::Controller::Build.md

 rack in another build).
 The device is created if necessary with all data provided (or updated with the data if it already exists, so the endpoint is idempotent).

-Requires the 'read/write' role on the build.
+Requires the 'read/write' role on the build, and the 'read-only' role on the device.

 ## add\_device

 Adds the specified device to the build (as long as it isn't in another build, or located in a rack in another build).

-Requires the 'read/write' role on the build.
+Requires the 'read/write' role on the build, and the 'read-only' role on the device.

 ## remove\_device